tock/book/src/course/thread-net/screen-app.md

 driver system calls and ensures that the library can be used from within our application.

-Once this is done, we can add some initialization code to our controller
+Once this is done, we can add some initialization code to our screen
 application:

 ```c